AragrnMDB/SimpleBlink/README.md

 This program uses the [mdb_flash](https://github.com/AragrnMDB/mdb_flash.git "mdb_flash.git") library (which uses the [mdb_timer](https://github.com/AragrnMDB/mdb_timer.git "mdb_timer.git") library) to implement the blinking.
 The library keeps track of the duration of the flash and the state of the flash.
 All that is needed is the call to the constructor, one statement in setup() and some logic in the loop to determine when to flash again.
-Kind of a forced example.
-A better usage would be to flash the LED when something occurs.
+Updated to flash to a button press.

 ## SimpleBlinkWithDebounce